metahkg/metahkg/DEPLOY.md

 ## Prerequisites

-- x86_64 debian linux (only tested on ubuntu)
+- x86_64 linux (only tested on ubuntu & arch)
 - mongodb (either locally or remotely)
-- mailgun key (for sending emails, obviously)
+- mailgun api key (for sending emails, obviously)
 - recaptcha site key and secret pair (for anti-spamming)
-- a publicily accessible s3 bucket

 ## Set up